remarkjs/remark-lint/readme.md

 External rules can be loaded just like normal rules.

-⚠️ means the rule has not been updates for remark-lint 6.0.0.
+⚠️ means the rule has not been updated for remark-lint 6.0.0.

 <!--
 This list is ordered based on the name without prefix, so